 I know.
 I know.
 We all want to make money.
 Some of us more than others, and that’s okay, that’s your right.
-The important thing to realize is that money is the by-product (rather than the reason for) of a transaction.
+The important thing to realize is that money is the by-product (rather than the purpose) of a transaction.
 The transaction is what is important.
 You have something and someone else sees the value in it.
 Therefore, the transaction is an item exchanged for validation.
-How much money is assigned to that validation is an abstract.
+How much money is assigned to that validation is an abstract construct.

 What Is Your Motivation?

 Ask yourself: What do you have to offer and what type of validation are you seeking?
 It is important to know the answers to these questions so that you know what and when you have accomplished something.
-You’ll be able to definitely state your accomplishments.
+You’ll be able to state your accomplishments clearly.